 Then in front of the wooden bar counter was a wonderful fireplace surrounded by sofas and stylish contemporary art paintings on the walls.
 It was a pleasure to sip drinks to my heart’s content while enjoying the snowy scenery and the flickering fireplace.

 A staff member led me to the bar counter and prepared a glass of champagne.
 There is no front desk, lobby, etc. Upon arrival, I checked in at the bar counter.
 After checking in with a glass of champagne, staff escorted me to my room.
 I stayed in a superior room on the first floor.

 Upon entering the room, I found it to be spacious enough for a single person and comfortable, with easy-to-use furnishings.
 The complimentary minibar had champagne, beer, Coca-Cola, and soft drinks.
 Also available for free were potato chips, Tom Yang Kung cup noodles, nuts, and Czech Rates.
 The room had only a shower booth and no bathtub.
-A yukata and black one-piece dresse for women were provided, but I stayed in my yukata and haori jacket.
+A yukata and black one-piece dresse for women were provided.
 While the room was relaxing enough, I spent most of our stay either at the bar on the first floor or in the lounge on the second floor.